 - If you were in Ruthie and Lucille's situation, would you choose to live with Miss Royce, or cross the bridge with Sylvie?
 Explain in detail why you would choose one lifestyle and reject the other.
 What is Lucille seeking by choosing an orderly, conventional life?
 What are the advantages and disadvantages of her choice?
 What has Ruth gained and what has she lost in choosing a transient life?
 Support your opinions with passages from the text.

 - Analyze the symbolic role of the house in the novel.
 Describe what it represents to various characters in the novel (Edmund Foster, Sylvia Foster, Ruthie, Lucille, Sylvie, and the women of the town).
-On pages 152–159, Ruth describes her thoughts as she explores the abandoned homestead on the island.
+In the middle of Chapter 8, Ruth describes her thoughts as she explores the abandoned homestead on the island.
 What does Ruth mean when she says, "the appearance of relative solidity in my grandmother's house was deceptive"?
 Why does she say "it is better to have nothing"?
 Why do Sylvie and Ruth try to burn down the house?

-- In the final chapter of the novel, Ruthie and Sylvie cross the bridge to escape Fingerbone."I believe it was the crossing of the bridge that changed me finally," Ruth says (p.
-215).
+- In the final chapter of the novel, Ruthie and Sylvie cross the bridge to escape Fingerbone.
+"I believe it was the crossing of the bridge that changed me finally," Ruth says.
 How and why is this a symbolic crossing?
 For Ruth, what is the purpose of the crossing, and what is being crossed?
 What subject does she dwell on while crossing the bridge?
 What, in a symbolic sense, is she leaving behind, escaping, or liberating herself from?